kauwelab/cubap/docs/index.rst

 Options:
 ++++++++

-*Select Gene:*
+*Select Gene*
 ##############
 Use the search and dropdown box features to find your gene(s) of interest.
 Click on the gene name to query it.
 You can query multiple genes.
 You must next select an isoform for every gene you've selected in order to view the data in the graphs.

 *Select Isoform*
 ################
 Click the dropdown arrow to view all the isoforms for the gene(s) you've already selected.
 To select multiple either use the 'CTRL' or 'command' button.
-You may also select all isoforms by clicking the 'Select All' button
+You may also select all isoforms by clicking the 'Select All' button.

 *View Options*
 ##############